 Tips to remember:

 Our survey finds that coaches use various sources to find recruits.
 Division 1, Division 2 and junior college coaches primarily look to travel team relationships, while a majority of NAIA coaches mostly use baseball camps as a source for recruits.
 Division 1, Division 2, Division 3 and junior college coaches are most likely to actively evaluate athletes they’ve identified as potential recruits at showcase camps and travel tournaments.
 NAIA coaches are more likely to evaluate recruits during personal workouts with the student-athlete.
 Checkout the list of NCSA AAU baseball partners.
+What division level is right for me?

 One of the most important initial steps athletes will take in the recruiting journey is a self-evaluation of their expectations and talent.
 The recruit’s family and current coach will be instrumental at this stage, as they can help the athlete better understand the best division levels to target.
 This step of the process is critical, as it will influence the schools the family researches.
 Here are key questions recruits need to ask themselves: